afrasd/NITCONF/README.md

 - **Internet Connectivity**:Assuming that users and reviewers have consistent internet access for seamless interaction with the platform.
 - **Browser Compatibility**:Assuming standard browser compatibility for optimal user experience.
 - **User Cooperation**:Assuming users will follow proper guidelines for paper submissions and reviews.
+- **work Flow**:Assigned by the program committee, reviewers submit their evaluations, and the committee provides the final response to authors.
+All communication between reviewers and authors is facilitated through the program committee for efficiency and coherence.
 ## Dependencies:
 - **External APIs**:Dependency on external APIs for features like user authentication or data retrieval.
 - **Database System**:Dependency on the chosen database system for storing and retrieving paper and user data.